 As the weather warms, now is the time to take steps to protect your equine from WNV and EEE through vaccination.

-- It is recommended to vaccinate your horses, donkeys and mules against West Nile Virus and Triple E (EEE).
+- That might be a slight exaggeration, but their nearly constant presence is also why each year we recommend vaccinating your horses, donkeys and mules against West Nile Virus and Triple E (EEE).

 - Triple E is fatal 90 percent of the time in horses and West Nile Virus has a 30-percent fatality rate.

 - With proper vaccinations, it’s a risk that equine owners don’t have to take.

 - From year to year, it is hard to know what kind of season it will be for Triple EEE and West Nile Virus.